 Other course with approval of your advisor (e.g. APLNG 597 Special Topics)

 - APLNG 601 – Register for this course after passing the comprehensive exams.
 You must register for this course continuously during the fall and spring semesters to maintain your full-time status with the Graduate School.
-You must complete a drop/add form and return to the departmental staff to register for this course.
+You must complete a drop/add form and return to Graduate Program Staff to register for this course.
 The course cannot be added on LionPath.

 E. Teaching Apprenticeship

 Teaching apprenticeships provide you with the opportunity to team-teach with faculty members.
 In these experiences, you work with your faculty mentors to design course materials, prepare classes and assess student learning.
-You must register for one credit of APLNG 602 in the semester you are team teaching.
+You must register for one credit of APLNG 602 in the semester you are team teaching before passing the comprehensive exams.
+After passing the comprehensive exams, you should no longer register for APLNG 602 when you team teach.
+You should not team teach in the semester you take your humanities release.

 F. Important Information About Coursework